zhafri-shafiq/transparent-ruddy-attention/README.md

 You are required to build a simple fullstack web application that displays a list of movies and movie details.

-Within this Glitch project is an existing application boilerplate (React + Node), but you are free to modify it as you want to.
+Within this Glitch project is an existing application boilerplate (React + Node.js), but you are free to modify it or use any other application boilerplate.

+Any other frameworks can also be used as long your solution is fully Typescript/Javascript based.

-Feel free to also download the project and work on it in localhost if you prefer to.
+Feel free to also download the project and work on it in localhost if you prefer so.

 # Steps